seamusdemora/PiFormulae/UsefulShellTricks.md

 ### Get a date-time stamp for a log:

-It's often useful to insert a date-time stamp in a log file, inserted in a string, etc. Easily done w/ `date`:
+It's often useful to insert a date-time stamp in a log file, inserted in a string, etc. Easily done w/ `date` using [*command substitution*](https://bash.cyberciti.biz/guide/Command_substitution):

 ```bash
 echo $(date) >> mydatalog.txt   # using `echo` inserts a newline after the date & time